 - f.
-Proposed Development Activity: - Estimated demand for water supply and sewage disposal together with the location and dimensions of all provisions for water supply and wastewater disposal, and evidence of their adequacy for the proposed use, including soils test pit data if on-site sewage disposal is proposed. - 2) The direction of proposed surface water drainage across the site and from the site, with an assessment of impacts on downstream properties. - 3) Provisions for handling all solid waste, including hazardous and special wastes and the location and proposed screening of any on-site collection or storagefacilities. - 4) The location, dimensions, and materials to be used in the construction of proposed driveways, parking and loading areas, and walkways and any changes in traffic flow onto or off-site.

-5) A proposed landscaping and buffering plan.
+Proposed Development Activity: - Estimated demand for water supply and sewage disposal together with the location and dimensions of all provisions for water supply and wastewater disposal, and evidence of their adequacy for the proposed use, including soils test pit data if on-site sewage disposal is proposed. - 2) The direction of proposed surface water drainage across the site and from the site, with an assessment of impacts on downstream properties. - 3) Provisions for handling all solid waste, including hazardous and special wastes and the location and proposed screening of any on-site collection or storage facilities. - 4) The location, dimensions, and materials to be used in the construction of proposed driveways, parking and loading areas, and walkways and any changes in traffic flow onto or off-site. - 5) A proposed landscaping and buffering plan.
 The landscaping plan submitted with each application shall identify major existing and proposed trees, shrubs, bushes, plant material, ground cover and natural features such as boulders and rock outcroppings.
 It shall show present or proposed locations and planting details.
 The applicant shall include in the plan proposed methods to protect existing trees and growth during and after construction.
-These may include fences, berms, curbing, tree walls and similar devices.

-- 6) The location and description of any stream, pond, vernal pool and/or wetland buffers as required in Section 10.3.
-Brook, Pond, Vernal Pool and Wetland Buffers.
-Submittals shall include a description of maintenance provisions and a list of deed restrictions and/or covenants, and other information as required in Section 10.3.
+These may include fences, berms, curbing, tree walls and similar devices. - 6) The location and description of any stream, pond, vernal pool and/or wetland buffers as required in Section 10.3.
 Brook, Pond, Vernal Pool and Wetland Buffers.
 When buffers are required in accordance with Section 10.3 Brook, Pond, Vernal Pool and Wetland Buffers, the following plan submissions shall be required: - a.
 The site plan shall show identified wetland types, the layout of the buffer and the topography of the site.
 The extent of existing and proposed vegetation and the pre and post development topography shall be depicted on the plan. - b.
 Description of the existing vegetation in the proposed buffer area. - c.
 If a new buffer is proposed, a description of how the buffer will be developed. - d.
 Description of provisions for maintenance of the buffer area including restrictions on earth moving and vegetation clearing. - e.
 List of deed restrictions and covenants to be included in deed to all affected properties or lots.
 A drawing with the buffer location and markers shall be attached to the deed. - f.
 Plat with buffer location, marker locations, maintenance provisions, and a list of deed restrictions and/or covenants. - 7) The location, dimensions, and ground floor elevation of all proposed buildings or building expansions proposed on the site. - 8) Building elevations showing all sides of the proposed buildings and structures on the site, any existing features and structures proposed to be retained on the site, and abutting buildings, structures and architectural features, such as stone walls and fences, if such buildings, structures or features are located within 100 feet of the site.